 There are two places you want to hang anti-theft signs: employee-only areas and the store floor.
 The employee-only areas should have signs that encourage employees to let you know if they see theft.

 The ones in public areas are meant to dissuade shoplifting.
-A sign by the front door or next to a TV displaying live CCTV video surveillance footage of patrons as they enter your store can be very effective.
+A sign by the front door or next to a TV displaying live CCTV video security footage of patrons as they enter your store can be very effective.
 You should add anti-theft signage around self-checkouts as well.

 6. Keep your store organized